-One of the most common issues that Netgear router users have encountered is mostly caused by dated software their current device is running on.
+One of the most common Netgear router issue is mostly caused by dated software their current device is running on.
 Always update your router, even the Netgear Modem Firmware update and take advantage of the available fixes.
 More of this later.

 3. Netgear router reset

 Just like your gadgets, the router also needs some reset to refresh its OS.
-This needs to be done if you feel like your router is having some issues that you weren’t able to fix even after the update.
+This needs to be done if you notice that your Netgear router stopped working and you weren’t able to fix even after the update.